-Chef Tanya Story teaches these culinary classes in her professional kitchen, in beautiful Santa Fe county with its open space and beautiful views.
+Chef Tanya Story teaches culinary classes in her professional kitchen, in beautiful Santa Fe county with its open space and beautiful views.
 I took a culinary class with friends, and we made fish steamed in clay bowls that we made ourselves, chocolate tamales, and other yummies.
+Tanya is warm and extremely knowledgable.
 Highly recommended!

 Photography: Photo Creative Workshops